mechatroner/vscode_rainbow_csv/README.md

 To enter query-editing mode, execute `RBQL` VSCode command.
 RBQL is a very simple and powerful tool which would allow you to quickly and easily perform most common data-manipulation tasks and convert your csv tables to bash scripts, single-lines json, single-line xml files, etc.
 It is very easy to start using RBQL even if you don't know SQL.
 For example to cut out third and first columns use `SELECT a3, a1`
+You can use RBQL command for all possible types of files (e.g. .js, .xml, .html), but for non-table files only two variables: _NR_ and _a1_ would be available.

 [Full Documentation](https://github.com/mechatroner/vscode_rainbow_csv/blob/master/RBQL.md#rbql)